-Shining Star Youth and Community Services in partnership with the City of Chicago Department of Family and Support Services currently offers the Chicago Young Parents Program.
+Shining Star Youth and Community Services in partnership with it takes a village and the City of Chicago Department of Family and Support Services currently offers the Chicago Young Parents Program.

 The Chicago Young Parents Program is an intensive employment and education opportunity for young mothers, ages 16-24, who have at least one child enrolled in Head Start or Early Head Start.
 The program will support young mothers in achieving their education, career, and parenting goals.
 The 20 hour per week program includes a paid, part-time job in a Head Start Center as a Literacy Coach; job, parenting, and personal development training; and mentoring.
 Participants will work for 14 hours a week in a Head Start Classroom and spend 6 hours a week in job, parenting, and personal development training.
 Participants will earn $10.25 an hour, or as much as $820 a month.